ala98412/Sequence-List/README.md

 # Sequence-List
-List of sequences used in "Signatures of adaptive evolution during human to mink SARS-CoV-2 cross-species transmission inform estimates of the COVID19 pandemic timing"
+List of sequences used in "Contrasting patterns in the early stage of SARS-CoV-2 evolution between humans and minks"